 - 2. Connect the micro-USB cable from the host PC to the target (connector is on the BeagleBone, to the left of the Ethernet port). - Note that micro-USB port will power the target so to physically cycle the power you may need to disconnect the USB. - The USB cable required is a USB-A (host side) to micro-USB (target side). - 3.
-If using a VM, map the USB connection to the VM. - In VMware, use the "Player" button in the top left, go to Removable Devices → Linux Foundation BeagleBoneGreen and select to Connect. - In Virtual Box, via VM's menu at the very top of the window select Devices → USB Devices → Seeed BeagleBoneGreen - 4.
-On the host, check the network connection \$(host) ip addr - You may need to install the tools on the host via: (host) \$ sudo apt-get install net-tools - If it shows four network connections, and one has the IP address inet 192.168.6.1/24 ...
-Then skip the Configure Network Profiles step b) your host OS's connection to the target (via Ethernet over USB).
+If using a VM, map the USB connection to the VM. - In VMware, use the "Player" button in the top left, go to Removable Devices > Linux Foundation BeagleBoneGreen and select to Connect. - In Virtual Box, via VM's menu at the very top of the window select Devices → USB Devices → Seeed BeagleBoneGreen - 4.
+On the host, check the network connection \$(host) ip addr - You may need to install the tools on the host via: (host) \$ sudo apt install net-tools - If it shows four network connections, and one has the IP address inet 192.168.6.1/24 ...
+Then skip the Configure Network Profiles step - If it shows less than four network connections, then you may not have your BBG correctly connected to your VM.
+Repeat the step to map the BBG to the VM.